sonata-nfv/son-catalogue/README.md

 [![Build Status](http://jenkins.sonata-nfv.eu/buildStatus/icon?job=son-sdk-catalogue)](http://jenkins.sonata-nfv.eu/job/son-sdk-catalogue)

 # SDK Catalogues
 This repository contains the development for the SDK catalogues.
-It holds the API implementation of SDK catalogue and repos.
-Moreover, is is closely related to the [son-catalogue-repos](https://github.com/sonata-nfv/son-catalogue-repos) repository that holds the catalogs of the SDK as well at the [son-schema](https://github.com/sonata-nfv/son-schema) repository that holds the schema for the various descriptors, such as the VNFD and the NSD.
+It holds the API implementation of SDK catalogues for services and functions.
+Moreover, it is closely related to the [son-catalogue-repos](https://github.com/sonata-nfv/son-catalogue-repos) repository that holds the catalogues of the SONATA Service Platform as well at the [son-schema](https://github.com/sonata-nfv/son-schema) repository that holds the schema for the various descriptors, such as the VNFD and the NSD.

 The structure of this repository is as follows:

-* SON-SDK-CATALOGUE folder contains the SDK-CATALOGUE API to access to the VNF Catalogue and the NS Catalogue for the Software Development Kit.
+* SON-SDK-CATALOGUE folder contains the SDK-CATALOGUE API to access to the functions (VNF) Catalogue and the services (NS) Catalogue for the SONATA Software Development Kit (SDK).

 ## Development
 To contribute to the development of the SONATA editor, you may use the very same development workflow as for any other SONATA Github project.
 That is, you have to fork the repository and create pull requests.

 ### Dependencies
-Ruby gems used (for more details see Gemfile):
+Ruby gems used (for more details see Gemfile in son-sdk-catalogues folder):

 * [Sinatra](http://www.sinatrarb.com/) - Ruby framework
 * [Thin](https://github.com/macournoyer/thin/) - Web server